 Custom Shop Guitars

 Custom shop guitars are the latest offering and offer the best of both worlds.
 It’s a custom guitar, configured to the players’ personal specification, but based on our pre-designed Munson Guitar models.
 With literally thousands of possible configurations, a custom shop guitar can be finely tuned to meet the player’s requirements.
 As each guitar is built from scratch, the client still gets to experience the build from beginning to end.
 Learn more about custom shop guitars.

 Where to for Munson Guitars from here?
-The pandemic has been challenging for everyone.
+The pandemic, the recession and supply chain issues have been challenging for everyone.
 Having said that, now is the time to invest and build.
 We are investing in more equipment and people, and we are expanding our product portfolio.